 - https://wordpress.org/plugins/the-green-web-widget/ (per Plugin)

-For example, WebsiteCarbon also offers a badge that you can integrate on your sites to show that your content is built sustainably and ecologically.
+WebsiteCarbon, for example, also offers a badge that you can integrate on your pages to show that your content is sustainable and ecological.

 During my research for this topic, I stumbled across countless statistics.
 Sending an email, for example, has the same effect on our environment as using a plastic bag.
 Physical books are often more environmentally friendly than e-books.
 Buying music albums places less of a drain on our resources than streaming them.
 The list goes on and on.
 Above all, these statistics shake up our idea that digital somehow always equals "green".